Back to blog

 If the injured individual files suit seeking compensation for the damages they’ve suffered, the sole proprietor is personally responsible and faces the risk of losing their personal assets.

 By comparison, business owners or sole proprietors who opt for a limited liability corporation or a corporate structure can see their business named as the subject of lawsuits or debts without risking their life savings.
 The business is a separate legal entity.
-The sole proprietor is also personally responsible for non-compliance with laws and regulations.
-Citations and criminal charges all get attached to their name rather than to their business.
+The sole proprietor is personally responsible for non-compliance with laws and regulations.
+Citations and criminal charges are attached to their name, not their business.

 Read more about a sole proprietorship vs a single member LLC.